jaymeh13/jaymehoffman/_posts/2018-08-08-good-markets.markdown

 According to Marc Andreesen, “product/market fit means being in a Good Market with a product that can satisfy that market.”

-What defines a Good Market?
+We know the importance of PMF but what defines a Good Market?